 Weak cipher suites used for certificates could potentially lead to cryptographic vulnerabilities that attackers could exploit.
 A compromise of Amazon's CA could easily lead to a complete trust breakdown across all AWS services.
 Exposure of customer secrets, such as keys or passwords, or man-in-the-middle attacks could happen in either of these cases.

-For many customers, the biggest challenge with the Amazon certificate authority will be the lack of visibility into Amazon's PKI controls and components.
+For many customers, the biggest challenge with the AWS certificate authority will be the lack of visibility into Amazon's PKI controls and components.
 For example, what software does Amazon use for its CA services?
 If it is homegrown -- which is likely -- are open source tools and libraries involved, and how are they vetted?
 What independent auditing will be done on the Amazon CA system to reassure customers that some degree of independent oversight is present?

 On the flip side, there's a very good chance that AWS will actually be more secure by handling its own certificates.
 While there are definitely risks, AWS has a good track record in security so far, and there's no reason to expect that to change with full control of the CA trust hierarchy within its service model.
 In fact, it's likely that it'll do a better job than many of the other CAs we've seen over the years.

-Customers should, as always, ask for as much detail about the Amazon certificate authority services as AWS will provide, and push for ISO 27001 and other audits that can provide third-party assurance of valid controls.
+Customers should, as always, ask for as much detail about the AWS certificate authority services as AWS will provide, and push for ISO 27001 and other audits that can provide third-party assurance of valid controls.